 - communal bathrooms and toilet facilities are cleaned on a weekly basis (Unite halls).

 If you have a TV you will need a TV licence.
-For more information please see here.
+For more information please see the TV Licensing website.

 Each hall has its own hall common room - a space to socialise, relax and meet other students from your hall.
 The facilities in each common room will vary from hall to hall and are dependent on your hall committee.